cvvishal/ReviewClassification/README.md

 # ReviewClassification
-CNN for text classification using tensorflow
+RNN,CNN for text classification using tensorflow